Coffee-IT-Development/Pincode-iOS-Component/README.md

 ### SwiftPM

-To install the Swift Package, go to:
-- Project -> Package Dependencies -> + -> Search or Enter Package URL, and fill in the following url:
+To install the Swift Package, go to Project > Package Dependencies > + > Search or Enter Package URL > Fill in:
 ```
 https://github.com/Coffee-IT-Development/Pincode-iOS-Component/
 ```